FBI (TV series)

-FBI is an American police procedural television series created by Dick Wolf and Craig Turk that premiered on CBS on September 25, 2018.
-The series is produced by Wolf Entertainment, CBS Studios and Universal Television, with Dick Wolf, Arthur W. Forney, Peter Jankowski and Turk serving as executive producers, and it follows the agents of the Federal Bureau of Investigation (FBI) in New York City.
-It is the first series in the FBI franchise.
+FBI is an American police procedural drama television series created by Dick Wolf and Craig Turk that premiered on CBS on September 25, 2018.
+The show follows the cases and agents of the Federal Bureau of Investigation (FBI) New York City Field Office in New York City.

 FBI received a straight-to-series commission for 13 episodes on September 20, 2017.
-The series features an ensemble cast including Missy Peregrym, Zeeko Zaki, Jeremy Sisto, Ebonée Noel, Sela Ward, Alana de la Garza, John Boyd and Katherine Renee Kane.
+The series features an ensemble cast including Missy Peregrym, Zeeko Zaki, Jeremy Sisto, Ebonée Noel, Sela Ward, Alana de la Garza, John Boyd, Katherine Renee Kane, Lisette Olivera and Juliana Aidén Martinez.

 In April 2024, the series was renewed through its ninth season, ensuring its airing through the 2026–2027 network television schedule.
-The seventh season premiered on October 15, 2024, and the eighth premiered on October 13, 2025, in a new Monday time slot.
+The ninth is slated to premiere on October 5, 2026.